React Email Development: Architecture, Rendering Pipelines & Implementation Workflows

 Framework Integration & Delivery Workflows

-Deployment typically involves compiling templates at build time or rendering them on-demand via API routes.
-For Next.js implementations, developers can leverage edge-compatible rendering to generate HTML payloads with sub-100ms latency.
+Deployment typically involves rendering templates on-demand via API routes.
+For Next.js implementations, developers can leverage server-side rendering to generate HTML payloads efficiently.
 A comprehensive guide on Setting up React Email with Next.js details the configuration of preview servers, webhook triggers, and SMTP relay integration.

 // app/api/send-transactional/route.ts